Wish You Were Here (Rednex song): Music video

-The accompanying music video for "Wish You Were Here" was directed by Swedish-based director Matt Broadley and has a sepia tone.
-It shows a woman, Mary Joe, played by lead singer Annika Ljungberg, sitting in a meadow, singing to her man, a soldier who has been killed in a war.
+The music video for "Wish You Were Here" was directed by Swedish-based director Matt Broadley and has a sepia tone.
+It was filmed in Cádiz, Spain in March 1995.
+The video depicts a woman, Mary Joe, played by lead singer Annika Ljungberg, sitting in a meadow, singing to her man, a soldier who has been killed in a war.
 Other times we see the male band members dressed like soldiers, on a battlefield.
 They are shooting at each other and some of them being shot.
 In between, romantic flashbacks between the woman and the man takes us back to happier days.
 In the end, the woman walks through the battlefield at night with a torch in her hand.
 She watches and sings to the dead soldiers, lying on the ground.
-It was later made available in HD on Rednex' official YouTube channel in 2013, and had generated more than 18 million views as of early 2025.
+"Wish You Were Here" was A-listed on German music television channel VIVA in June 1995.
+It was later made available in HD on Rednex' official YouTube channel in 2013, and had generated more than 19 million views as of late 2025.